RostislavVorobyev/FileStorage/lab-file-storage/README.md

 storage to the destination-path directory.
 4) file move <source-file-name> <destination-file-name> - rename a file in storage.
 5) file remove <file-name> - remove file-name from storage.
 6) file info <file-name - display information about the file file-name on console.
+7) user info - display user information